crescent-network/crescent/docs/Tutorials/demo/budget_with_farming.md

 ### Step 9.
 Modify the public farming ratio plan

-Let's create `multiple-public-ratio-plan-proposals.json` file and copy the below JSON into a file.
+Now create the `multiple-public-ratio-plan-proposals.json` file and copy the JSON contents into the file.

-This step is intended to demonstrate the fact that we don't need to create another public ratio plan by sending another governance proposal.
-We can just modify the existing one and add another ratio plan.
+This step is intended to demonstrate the fact that you don't need to create another public ratio plan by sending another governance proposal.
+You can just modify the existing proposal and add another ratio plan.

-Update the following values of the fields
+Update the following values of the fields:

 - `plan_id`: 1
 - `staking_coin_weights`